John Paul Vann: Vietnam War service

 Vann was voluntarily assigned to South Vietnam in 1962 as an adviser to Colonel Huỳnh Văn Cao, commander of the ARVN IV Corps.

+In the final check to board Flying Tiger Line Flight 739, Vann was detained since his passport was found to have expired.
+The plane took off and later crashed en route after leaving Guam with no survivors.
+Taking a later flight, he arrived in March 23, 1962.

 In the thick of the anti-guerrilla war against the Viet Cong, Vann became concerned with the way in which the war was being prosecuted, in particular the disastrous Battle of Ap Bac.
 Directing the battle from a spotter plane overhead, he earned the Distinguished Flying Cross for his bravery in taking enemy fire.
 He attempted to draw public attention to the problems through press contacts such as New York Times reporter David Halberstam, directing much of his ire towards MACV commander General Paul D. Harkins.
 Vann completed his Vietnam assignment in March 1963 and left the Army within a few months, having completed 20 years of service.

 Civilian career

 Vann accepted a job in Denver, Colorado with defense contractor Martin Marietta.
 Although he succeeded there for nearly two years, he missed Vietnam and angled to return.
 Vann returned to Vietnam in March 1965 as an official of the Agency for International Development (AID).

 After an assignment as province senior adviser, Vann was made Deputy for Civil Operations and Rural Development Support (CORDS) in the Third Corps Tactical Zone of Vietnam, which consisted of the twelve provinces north and west of Saigon—the part of South Vietnam most important to the US.
 CORDS was an integrated group that consisted of USAID, U.S. Information Service, Central Intelligence Agency and State Department along with U.S. Army personnel to provide needed manpower.
-Among other undertakings, CORDS was responsible for the Phoenix Program, which involved neutralization of the Viet Cong infrastructure.
+Among other undertakings, CORDS was responsible for the Phoenix Program, which involved "neutralization" of the Viet Cong infrastructure.

 Vann served as Deputy for Civil Operations and Rural Development Support CORDS III (i.e., commander of all civilian and military advisers in the Third Corps Tactical Zone) until November 1968 when he was assigned to the same position in IV Corps, which consisted of the provinces south of Saigon in the Mekong Delta.

 Vann was highly respected by a large segment of officers and civilians who were involved in the broader political aspects of the war because he favored small units performing aggressive patrolling instead of grandiose engagements by large units.
 Unlike many US soldiers, he was respectful toward the ARVN soldiers notwithstanding their low morale and was committed to training and strengthening their morale and commitment.
 He encouraged his personnel to engage themselves in Vietnamese society as much as possible and he constantly briefed that the Vietnam War must be envisaged as a long war at a lower level of engagement rather than a short war at a big-unit, high level of engagement.